 Flagship Business-in-Community Initiative

-Thanks to the staunch support of 68 partners from different sectors and over 2,000 local and expatriate volunteers, 76 schools and over 70,000 students have benefitted so far.
+Thanks to the staunch support of 68 partners from different sectors and over 2,000 local and expatriate volunteers, 76 schools and about 75,000 students have benefitted so far.

 Through diversified programmes, Project WeCan widens grassroots secondary school students’ horizons, enhances their essentials including creativity, character, common sense and communication skills in order to equip them for future careers.